 Completed: July 2021

 This £3.6m project was supported by £1.3m of Scottish Government grant and provides amenity bungalows, general needs houses and homes suitable for wheelchair users.
-The new development has been a positive addition to the first phase development which completed in 2013.
+The development has been a positive addition to the first phase which completed in 2013.

 Montgomerie View, Seamill